Jeremy-Day-Lab/ratlas/ratlas/www/Ratlas_home.md

-# The Ratlas dataset
+# The Ratlas datasets

-The Ratlas single-nucleus RNA-seq (snRNA-seq) dataset is currently composed of the following:
+The Ratlas single-nucleus RNA-seq (snRNA-seq) datasets are currently composed of the following:

 __1) The rat nucleus accumbens (NAc), with samples taken from four experimental groups:__